vincentklaiber/dotfiles/README.md

 1. Export `Transmit.app` favorites to Dropbox.
 2. Check all GIT repositories for uncommitted changes.
 3. Add latest homestead settings to `dotfiles` repository.
+4. Reconsider all binaries in `brew.sh`.
+5. Reconsider all applications in `cask.sh`.
+6. You don't have to reconsider anything in `composer.sh`.
+Its fine.

 ## New OS X Environment